Elon Musk completes $44bn Twitter takeover

 Change ahead

-While there has been no comment yet from Twitter on its new management, it is unlikely that Mr Musk will call himself chief executive of the firm.
+There has been no comment yet from Twitter about its new management team, but whoever becomes its next chief executive, it is clear that Mr Musk will ultimately be in charge of the company.

-However, it is clear that he will be ultimately in charge of the company.

 He fell out with Mr Agrawal in early April – when he sat briefly on Twitter’s board.